 Perfect For: Boss Who Goes To Clubs But Shouldn’t

-If shoes with bright red soles or untucked button-down shirts are key elements of your boss' weekend wardrobe, get a table at La Sirena.
-It’s probably the least likable of Mario Batali’s NYC restaurants, but that’s more of a statement about the quality of his other ones.
-This place is still good for certain things.
-When someone wants decent food and a lively atmosphere, for example.
-It’s only a few blocks from the Meatpacking District and there’s a Tao on the same block, so if your forty-something boss wants a “scene,” nudge them toward La Sirena.
+If shoes with bright red soles or untucked button-down shirts are key elements of your boss’ weekend wardrobe, get a table at La Sirena.
+It’s only a few blocks from the Meatpacking District and there’s a Tao on the same block, so if your forty-something boss wants a “scene,” they'll enjoy eating pasta here.

 Perfect For: Boss Who Assumes They’re Just As Important Outside The Office